 If you have a predilection towards the religious, I’d check out one of these.
 Every religion has its version of meditation.

 For instance, in Christianity, there exists mantra meditation.
 It is called a rosary.
-If you concentrate well on the words you are praying and bring your mind back to the present moment when you thought stray, it is genuine meditation.
+If you concentrate well on the words you are praying and bring your mind back to the present moment when your thoughts stray, it is genuine meditation.

 Specialized meditation courses

-What I mean by specialized meditation courses are those courses that are meant to address a certain problem in the live of the meditator.
+What I mean by specialized meditation courses are those courses that are meant to address a certain problem in the life of the meditator.